 This memorial can be harder to access, as it is found on the other side of the Tidal Basin.
+It can be an enjoyable

+Basin.
 It can be an enjoyable walk, however, to circle the Basin under the shade of the Japanese Cherry Blossom trees (gifted to the United States by the Mayor of Tokyo in 1912) and to arrive at the Jefferson Memorial.
-A 19-foot-tall statue of Jefferson gazes out toward the White House; the trees in between the two structures are trimmed so that he can always be seen from the South porch of the White House.
+A 19-foottall statue of Jefferson gazes out toward the White House; the trees in between the two structures are trimmed so that he can always be seen from the South porch of the White House.

-Franklin Delano Roosevelt Memorial
+Tranklin Delano Roosevelt Memorial